Skip to content

 How much is earnest money?

-The earnest money you pay when purchasing a home can vary widely.
-Some home buyers pay as little as $500, while others pay several thousand dollars.
 The amount is negotiable between you and the sellers.
-It can depend on various factors, including the price of the home, the strength of the local real estate market, and your financial situation.
+It depends on various factors, including the price of the home, the strength of the local real estate market, and your financial situation.

-However, the sellers may view a larger deposit as a stronger show of commitment and good faith on your part.
+The sellers may view a larger deposit as a stronger show of commitment and good faith on your part.
 A larger deposit can be significant in a competitive real estate market when multiple buyers are interested in the same property.

 Book time to talk